tmolitor-stud-tu/mod_push_appserver/README.md

 `mod_push_appserver_apns` needs APNS client certificate and key files in the module directory under the name `push.pem` (cert in pem fomat) and `push.key` (key in pem format, no password!)

-Currently the APNS module should only used for VOIP pushes as the pushes have a hardcoded dummy payload and are `HIGH` priority pushes.
-The TTL of those pushes is set to 24 hours.

-If you want to change this to your needs, just patch the line calling `create_frame()` accordingly.
+For VOIP pushes the priority should be set to "high", the alert text can be ignored in this case if you only want to wakeup your device.
+For normal pushes priorities "high" and "silent" are supported.
+The configured alert text (`push_appserver_apns_push_alert`) is ignored for silent pushes.

 ### Interaction between mod_push_appserver and mod_push_appserver_apns
 mod_push_appserver triggers the event `incoming-push-to-<push type>` (currently only the type `apns` is supported)